ibadetazemi/SQL-Project/QA.md

 WHERE orderdate < '2023-06-01';

---Test that the discount amounts in the sales_report table are accurate--
+--Test that the discount amounts in the sales_by_sku table are accurate--

 Queries:

-SELECT orderid, SUM(unitprice * quantity * (1 - discount)) AS total_discount
+SELECT productssku, SUM(unitprice * quantity * (1 - discount)) AS total_discount
-FROM order_details
+FROM totalOrdered
-GROUP BY orderid
+GROUP BY productssku
 HAVING SUM(unitprice * quantity * (1 - discount)) < 0;

 Answer: No discounts were found